Pet Safety Tips

 Practice Makes Perfect

 The more you and your family practice your escape plan and review pet safety tips, the more prepared you will be in the event of a fire or carbon monoxide emergency.
 Practice your escape plan at least twice a year.
 To practice, sound your smoke alarm and try to have the entire family meet outside at your designated meeting spot in as little time as possible.

 Due to their smaller size, your pet may be affected by carbon monoxide poisoning before you.
 Signs of CO poisoning can include weakness, sudden vomiting, difficulty breathing, seizures and even loss of consciousness.
 The only way to detect carbon monoxide is by equipping your home with working CO alarms.
 For whole home protection against both fire and CO, install combination alarms with 2-in-1 protection, such as the Combination Photoelectric Smoke and Carbon Monoxide Alarm with 10-Year Battery, which eliminates battery replacements for a decade.
 Once installed, maintenance is key.
 Remember to test your alarms regularly and replace smoke alarms every 10 years and CO alarms every five to seven years, depending on the model.

 Help Prevent Pets from Starting Fires

-Believe it or not, pets are capable of accidentally starting house fires.
+Believe it or not, pets are capable of accidentally starting house fires, so it is important to take precautions and follow pet fire safety tips to keep your home and furry friends safe.
 Pets have a general curiosity, causing them to explore candles, appliances and even fireplaces.
 Wagging tails and pawing kittens can haphazardly knock over candles which can potentially cause a fire.
 Additionally, avoid electrical fires by securing loose wires and running long cords behind couches or other out-of-reach locations to prevent them from being chewed.
-Don’t leave your pet unattended around fire hazards and try to keep them away from these fire hazards at all times.
+Don’t leave your pet unattended around fire hazards and try to always keep them away from these fire hazards.